hicksjduk/sudoku-haskell/README.md

 puzzle recursively.

-The `solve` function returns a list containing all the possible solutions for the input grid; each solution is a grid where every square contains a non-zero value.
+The `solve` function returns a list containing all the possible solutions for the input puzzle; each solution is a grid where every square contains a non-zero value that satisfies the constraints of the puzzle.
 The `sudoku` function takes the head of the returned list; thus evaluation terminates as soon as a solution is found.